Results

 (-2.0, Inf)

 Note that like other query methods, an array of ranges will be provided with testing the sensitivity of an infinite constraint RHS in accordance with the discretization scheme.
-Also, keyword arguments (like ndarray and label) can be invoked when indexing the report:
+Also, keyword arguments (like label) can be invoked when indexing the report:

 julia> report[c1, label = All]